chandralek/catalogue/README.md

 $ npm install
 ```

-4. Need to import cart service to the system, To manage with `systemctl`.
+4. Need to import `catalogue` service to the system, To manage with `systemctl`.

 ```
 # mkdir -p /var/log/robo-shop/